michi949/fb-event-parser/README.md

 ## Acknowledgments

-* Was an own projekt because of interrest, dont use it!
+* Was an own projekt because of interrest, dont use it for criminal aspects.
-* No support for that scam.